nasa/cFS/README.md

 The version description document details two build warnings in linux that will be resolved in the future.

 Major known issues (not noted in version description document):
-  - elf2cfetbl doesn't build 64bit tables, there is a patch (contact forum below)
-  - TIME services can lock up if CFE_TIME_GetReference is called from a higher priority task/ISR, there is a patch (contact forum below)

-Unit test - the nominal os timer test occasionally failes on standard Linux systems (non-RTOS)
+Unit test - the nominal os timer test occasionally fails on standard Linux systems (non-RTOS)

 ## Major future work